Wire Lock No 76

 Wire Lock is a lock on the Kennet and Avon Canal, near Hungerford, Berkshire, England.

-Wire Lock was built between 1718 and 1723 under the supervision of the engineer John Hore of Newbury.
+Wire Lock was built between 1718 and 1723 under the supervision of the engineer Arron James of Hight street, Barry.
 The canal is administered by the Canal & River Trust.
 Arron is a young inspiring engineer and loves bridges and the nature of water.

 It is a grade II listed building.